 With the addition of Fernhill, workers at 50 nursing homes and assisted living facilities are now members of Local 503!
 Fernhill workers are the 7th group of nursing home workers to organize this year.
 Fernhill workers organized for respect and fair wages.
 Many union members at Laurelhurst and Porthaven nursing homes who also work at Fernhill helped win this election victory.

 Marion County temporary workers finally became part of our union after years of attempts and legal hurdles.
 About 100 temporary positions will now be part of the union at Marion County and workers will begin bargaining shortly.
 Pay equity and job security are two of their most pressing issues.

-Many members helped on this campaign, including Sara Fillion, Stacey Harp, Trish Straw, Charles Arnold, Kendra Stafford, Bernadine Newland, Steve Nerrow, Oscar Izaguirre, Mark Terrill and Roseanne O’Connor.
+Many members helped on this campaign, including Sara Campos, Stacey Harp, Trish Straw, Charles Arnold, Kendra Stafford, Bernadine Newland, Steve Nerrow, Oscar Izaguirre, Mark Terrill and Roseanne O’Connor.

 Workers at Timberview Care Center in Albany won union recognition yesterday from Prestige!
 They are the 3rd group of nursing home workers to join our local union this year.
 The 55 workers at the facility united around winning wage increases and respect.

 “I support the union because we need to be listened to.
 It’s not right to wait till someone gets hurt to have a problem looked at.
 Our union will be our voice here at Timberview for respect and safety.”